qtlHD/qtlHD/doc/input/mapping_inputs.md

         # --- Set Phenotypes end

 Each 'Set' belongs to the 'Data' section.
-They are tied together in another table named Property, which mirrors the Data table using the 'Id' field:
+They are tied together in another table named Property, which mirrors the Data table using the `Id` field:

         # --- Property Phenotypes begin
         #     P1        P2